Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/TROUBLESHOOTING.md

 #### Invalid training data set

 This error indicates that the provided data set does not match the training data requirements.
-Learn more about building a training data set, [here](https://aka.ms/customModelV3).
+Learn more about building a training data set [on Microsoft Learn by following this link](https://aka.ms/customModelV3).

 Example error below: